-In our fiscal year ended July 31, 2014, we continued to compare and analyze our executive compensation with that of a formal compensation peer group of companies.
+In our fiscal year ended July 31, 2015, our compensation committee continued to compare and analyze our executive compensation with that of a formal compensation peer group of companies.

-In the context of our annual executive compensation review, with assistance from Compensia and input from our compensation committee, our compensation committee approved a peer group of publicly-traded technology companies, which met some or all of the following criteria: (i) operated in the software, hardware and/or networking industries (focused on software security, to the extent available); (ii) annual revenues approximately between \$250 million and \$950 million; (iii) revenue growth greater than 20%; (iv) a market capitalization between approximately \$1.25 billion to \$14.9 billion and (v) a market capitalization as a multiple of annual revenue that was greater than three.
-The following publicly-traded companies made up our compensation peer group for our fiscal year ended July 31, 2014:
+In the context of our annual executive compensation review, with assistance from Compensia and input from management, our compensation committee approved a peer group of publicly-traded technology companies, which met some or all of the following criteria: (i) operated in the software, hardware and/or networking industries (focused on software security, to the extent available); (ii) annual revenues approximately between \$400 million and \$1 billion; (iii) revenue growth greater than 20%; (iv) a market capitalization between approximately \$3 billion to \$8 billion, and (v) a market capitalization as a multiple of annual revenue that was greater than eight.
+The following publicly-traded companies made up our compensation peer group for our fiscal year ended July 31, 2015:

-Aruba Networks, Inc.

-Aspen Technology, Inc.

-Concur Technologies, Inc.

-F5 Networks, Inc.
+Aruba Networks, Inc. Aspen Technology, Inc. Concur Technologies, Inc. F5 Networks, Inc. FireEye, Inc. Fortinet, Inc.

-Fortinet, Inc.

-Fusion-io, Inc.

-Infoblox Inc.

 Informatica Corporation

-Interactive Intelligence Group, Inc.

 Netsuite Inc.

 Qlik Technologies Inc.

 Riverbed Technology, Inc.

-Ruckus Wireless, Inc.

-ServiceNow, Inc.

-SolarWinds, Inc. Sourcefire, Inc. Splunk Inc. SS&C Technologies, Inc. Workday, Inc.
+ServiceNow, Inc. SolarWinds, Inc. Splunk Inc. Ubiquiti Networks, Inc. Workday, Inc.